mithro/HDMI2USB/ipcore_dir/ddr2ram/user_design/sim/readme.txt

    3) User can add required signals from objects window to the waveform viewer and run simulation for specified time using the command "run <time>" in ISIM GUI.

-C) Simulations using ISIM simulator is not supported for Elpida parts.